antonfirsov/docs/2019/11-Nov/desktop-november.md

 ## Why Windows desktop on .NET Core?

-.NET Core (and in future .NET 5 that is built on top of .NET Core) will be the future of .NET.
+.NET Core (and in the future .NET 5 that is built on top of .NET Core) will be the future of .NET.
 We are committed to support .NET Framework for years to come, however it will not be receiving any new features, those will only be added to .NET Core (and eventually .NET 5).
 To improve Windows desktop stacks and enable .NET desktop developers to benefit from all the updates of the future, we brought Windows Forms and WPF to .NET Core.
 They will still remain Windows-only technologies because there are tightly coupled dependencies to Windows APIs.
 But .NET Core, besides being cross-platform, has many other features that can enhance desktop applications.

-First of all, all the runtime
-improvements and language features will be added only to .NET Core and in future to .NET 5.
+First of all, all the runtime improvements and language features will be added only to .NET Core and in the future to .NET 5.
 A good example here is C# 8 that became available in .NET Core 3.0.
 Besides, the .NET Core versions of Windows Forms and WPF will become a part of the .NET 5 platform.
-So, by porting your application to .NET Core today you are preparing them for .NET 5 in future.
+So, by porting your application to .NET Core today you are preparing them for .NET 5.

 Also, .NET Core brings deployment flexibility for your applications with new options that are not available in